 About This Website:

 I will rarely comment on current events here.
-Instead, this site will try to focus mainly on secularism as a cultural condition, rather than as an ideology; it will also pay some attention to the way that secularism foregrounds questions about meaning and value.
+Instead, this site was originally intended to focus mainly on secularism as a cultural condition, rather than as an ideology; it will also pay some attention to the way that secularism foregrounds questions about meaning and value (when it strays from this purpose directly, I hope it can provide context for related matters at least indirectly).
 Since I am in the West, specifically an American, this means treating the dual heritage of the Enlightenment and of Christendom, but not myopically or sectarianly.
 This is not an apologetics website, as I am not interested in selling you anything, dear reader, only clarifying the contours of the historical space we all share.
 It is to that shared space that I turn my attention.
 In order to treat secularization, however, one must fittingly approach the significance and scope of de-Christianization, and before one does that, one must first look at the processes of Christianization.

 I’ll be posting several papers, some much shorter topical pieces, and summaries of essays & book chapters.
 Poems have already appeared (though I’m an awful poet — the only two poems I’ve written that might meet the threshold of passable are here and here).
 On occasion, I may post parallel translations of sections of older texts.